 The first team to reach 14 wins the game.
 It is important to remember that the points are awarded in this order; High, Low, Jack, Game.
 If both teams are tied on 12, and Team A wins points ‘Game’ and ‘Jack’, but Team B wins points ‘High’ and ‘Low’, Team B will win the game because they reach 14 first.

-Misdeal: If the dealer gives the wrong number of cards to the players, the opponents score one point for a misdeal, and the deal passes to the right.
+Misdeal: If the dealer gives the wrong number of cards to the players, the opponents score one point for a misdeal, and the deal passes to the left.

 Reneging: This occurs when the player fails to follow suit as the rules accord when he could have.
 There is no penalty provided the player corrects his own error before the end of the Trick.
 But an opposing player may call the revoke at any time up to the end of the hand.
 In that case, the penalties are as follows: